-- Deep Inferior Epigastric Perforator (DIEP) Flap: The DIEP flap is a breast reconstruction technique that involves transfer of soft tissue from the abdomen to the new breast.
+Deep Inferior Epigastric Perforator (DIEP) Flap: The DIEP flap is a technique that involves the transfer of soft tissue from the abdomen to the new breast.
 The DIEP technique allows reconstruction of the breast without implants and usually without movement of muscle tissue.
 Skin and fat from the lower abdomen are transferred to the chest wall, along with blood vessels, which are grafted to the new site with microsurgical techniques.
+The results are permanent and, unlike artificial implants, do not require revision after 10-15 years.
 Click here to view a DIEP Flap Reconstructive Surgery (GRAPHIC CONTENT WARNING) by Gabriel Del Corral, MD.

-- Superior Gluteal Artery Perforator (SGAP) Flap: The SGAP flap moves tissue from the buttock and hip area to the new reconstructed breast.
+Superior Gluteal Artery Perforator (SGAP) Flap: The SGAP flap moves tissue from the buttock and hip area to perform the procedure.
 Using microsurgery, blood vessels from the perforator flap are then connected to the internal mammary vessels on the chest.
 The SGAP technique may be appropriate for any mastectomy patient, and is often recommended for those who exhibit defects resulting from previous breast surgery.
 This procedure provides very acceptable aesthetic contour at the buttock donor site.

-- Transverse Rectus Abdominus Musculocutaneous (TRAM) Flap: The TRAM flap is a method of breast reconstruction that moves muscle, skin and fat from the abdomen to the new breast.
-Candidates for TRAM flap include patients who have desire or need their breasts reconstructed with their own tissues but are not good candidates for free-flap reconstruction.
+Transverse Rectus Abdominus Musculocutaneous (TRAM) Flap: The TRAM flap is a method that moves muscle, skin, and fat from the abdomen to the new breast.
+Candidates for TRAM flap include patients who have the desire or need their breasts reconstructed with their own tissues but are not good candidates for free-flap reconstruction.

 Breast Reconstruction with Expanders

-Tissue expanding implants, also known as Becker implants, are often used during breast reconstruction to facilitate recreation of the breast mound.
+Tissue expanding implants, also known as Becker implants, are often used to facilitate recreation of the breast mound.
 Your plastic surgeon inserts the expander beneath the pectoralis muscle and gradually fills the implant with saline.
-Once the tissue has stretched to accommodate the desired implant volume, the breast mound can be restored, along with reconstruction of the nipple and areola.
+Once the tissue has stretched to accommodate the desired implant volume, the breast mound can be restored, along with the nipple and areola.

 Fat Grafting for Breast Deformities

-Fat grafting can improve the cosmetic result of breast reconstruction.
+Fat grafting can improve the cosmetic result.
 During this procedure, fat is taken from elsewhere in the body using a low-pressure liposuction method, which uses a syringe.
-The fat is washed gently with saline and then injected into contour depressions along the margins of reconstructed breasts.
+The fat is washed gently with saline and then injected into contour depressions along the margins of the breasts.
 The technique has limitations and risks, but overall it is a safe alternative to more complicated procedures that achieve similar results.

 Breast Reconstruction with Implants

-- Revision Breast Reconstruction: Breast reconstruction is often performed in stages.
+Revision Breast Reconstruction: is often performed in stages.
 After the operation is complete, revision procedures can be performed to improve aesthetic appearance or correct unexpected complications.

-- AlloDerm Placement: AlloDerm, a type of acellular dermal matrix, is a biologic material that acts as a soft tissue substitute during breast reconstruction.
+AlloDerm Placement: AlloDerm, a type of acellular dermal matrix, is a biologic material that acts as a soft tissue substitute during the procedure.
 The material closely resembles normal dermis and integrates nicely with existing tissue.
-Typically used in expander or implant-based reconstruction, AlloDerm supports and provides coverage of the breast implant.
+Typically used in expander or implant-based procedure, AlloDerm supports and provides coverage of the breast implant.